Is social anxiety ruining your life?

 It is the therapist’s job to moderate the discussion, highlight patterns of behavior and create a safe and supportive atmosphere.
 We encourage group members to honestly express their thoughts, feelings and reactions to one another.
 In doing so, they not only connect to one another in a genuine way but also learn important skills such as assertiveness and trust-building.

 Our hope is that you gain enough confidence from practicing new skills in our group therapy sessions to use them in the rest of your life.
 In that way, group therapy is a laboratory of sorts.

 A few guidelines: As with most things in life, the more you participate the more likely you are to benefit, but it’s up to each group member to decide how much to disclose.
 No one will ever be forced to talk.

-Consistency of attendance is key to your progress — as well as that of other group members — so please let me know prior to the first session if you will be able to attend all counseling sessions.
-Sessions are held once a week, usually in the evenings, and typically run for 12 weeks.
-Size is limited to eight members.
+Consistency of attendance is key to your progress — as well as that of other group members — so please let your therapist know prior to the first session if you will be able to attend all therapy sessions.
+Sessions are held weekly, usually from 7-8:15 pm and typically run for either 10 or 12 consecutive weeks.
+Groups are limited to eight members.

-Some clients attend only group therapy, while others see me for both individual counseling and group psychotherapy.
-That’s a decision based on your specific needs, one that we will discuss together.
+Some clients attend only group therapy, while others attend both individual counseling and group.
+That’s a decision based on your specific needs, one that you and your therapist will discuss together.

 The cost per session for group therapy is $80, and it is often insurance reimbursable.
 To sign up for any of the upcoming groups, or for more information about them, please call Leah Sugarman at 202.588.1288 or email us at email@example.com.